 Here are the best shows to watch on Amazon Prime Video right now.

-There are two glorious seasons of Homecoming to binge your way through on Amazon Prime so sit yourself down, kick your feet up and get comfy.
+There are two glorious seasons of Homecoming to binge your way through so sit yourself down, kick your feet up and get comfy.
 This guy is basically set around a “homecoming transition facility” to help soldiers who have returned from war get back to everyday life.
 It falls into the “psychological thriller” side of TV and each season so far has been a gripping on-screen journey filled with much tension so don’t expect this one to be a cruisey watch.
 Season one starred Julia Roberts and season two stars Janelle Monae and if that’s not enough of an incentive to binge this bad boy, we don’t know what is.

 Making The Cut